 Shopping in Mumbai is a pleasant experience.
 There are many shopping malls, gift & speciality shops, art galleries and antique stores.
 If you like street shopping, you can go and visit the fashion street.
 This place has a large number of street sellers.
 Another option is to go to Linking Road.
 You will find clothes, books, shoes, jewellery and handicrafts there.

 As being one of India’s most international cities, Mumbai has the best medical care within India.
 Public hospitals are generally good, however, the quality and standards of medical care may vary greatly between regions.
 Most expats living in Mumbai will want to choose private medical services.
 Both private hospitals and clinics are available in Mumbai.
 These private medical facilities have English speaking medical staffs.
 It is suggested that expats moving to Mumbai obtain international health insurance to cover the private medical cost.
+To know about healthcare system in Mumbai check out our healthcare region page.

 4. Insurance for Expatriates in India